Diamond Education

 While most people recognize the classic diamond as round gem, diamonds in fact come in an array of sparkling shapes.
 At Morgan’s Jewelers, we offer an unparalleled selection of diamonds in a wide variety of shapes.
 The image below details some of the most popular diamond shapes.

-To learn more about each type of diamond shape and to compare the difference in person, please visit one of our nearest showrooms.
+To learn more about each type of diamond shape and to compare the difference in person, please visit one of our nearest showrooms at the Manhattan Beach diamond store.